davidcmoulton/decodeuri/_drafts/Building-a-pattern-library-for-scholarly-publishing.md

 ### Basic build pipeline

-Although PatternLab can compile scss, we elected to only use the mustache rendering part of PatternLab, as we wanted to keep control of all production code generation.
+Although PatternLab can compile SCSS, we elected to only use the mustache rendering part of PatternLab, as we wanted to keep control of all production code generation.
 We started off with a minimal build pipeline, originally in Grunt, but quickly switching to Gulp, knowing that we could add to it when we needed to.
-Initially it was only for linting and compiling scss, and moving asset files where they needed to be for the PatterLab server to display them correctly.
+Initially it was only for linting and compiling SCSS, and moving asset files where they needed to be for the PatternLab server to display them correctly.

 ### SCSS